philipilihp/flyway-example/README.md

 ```

 During the startup process the application will create a schema named <b>book_app</b>,
-run the SQL scripts from <b>src/main/resources/flyway/postgres</b>
+run the SQL scripts from <b>src/main/resources/flyway/postgres</b> before the Hibernate validation is executed
-and insert the books defined in the setup method of Libary.java.
+and insert the books defined in the Libary.java class.

-After the application has started you find in the database a schema called <b>book_app</b> with two tables: Book & Schema Version
+After the application has started, you will find the tables <b>Book</b> & <b>Schema_Version</b> in the book_app schema
+with the following entries:

 |ISBN          | AUTHOR                    | TITLE     | PUBLISHER      |
 |--------------|---------------------------|-----------|----------------|